Anne V. Coates: Career

 Coates became interested in cinema after seeing Wuthering Heights (1939) directed by William Wyler.
 She decided to pursue film directing and started working as an assistant at a production company specializing in religious films (also doing projectionist and sound recording work).
 There she fixed film prints of religious short films before sending them to various British church tours.
 This splicing work eventually led to the rare job as an assistant film editor at Pinewood Studios, where she worked on various films.
 Her first experience was assisting for film editor Reggie Mills.

 Coates later worked with film director David Lean on Lawrence of Arabia.
 She had a long and varied career, and continued to edit films, including Out of Sight and Erin Brockovich (both for Steven Soderbergh).
 Coates was a member of both the Guild of British Film and Television Editors (GBFTE) and American Cinema Editors (ACE).

 Variety's Eileen Kowalski noted "many of the editorial greats have been women: Margaret Booth, Dede Allen, Verna Fields, Thelma Schoonmaker, Anne V. Coates and Dorothy Spencer."

 Personal life

+Marriage and family

 Coates was at the centre of a film industry family.
 Besides being the niece of J. Arthur Rank, she was married to the director Douglas Hickox for many years.
 Her brother, John Coates, was a producer (The Snowman and Yellow Submarine).
-Her sons, Anthony Hickox (b.
-1959) and James Hickox (b.
+Her sons, Anthony Hickox (1959-2023) and James Hickox (b.
 1965) were film directors.
 Her daughter Emma E. Hickox (b.
 1964) is a film editor.

 Death

-Coates died on 8 May 2018, aged 92, at the Motion Picture Country Home and Hospital, Woodland Hills, Los Angeles, California.
+Coates died on 8 May 2018, aged 92, at the Motion Picture Country Home and Hospital, Woodland Hills, Los Angeles, California, United States.